hungdche/2D-Localization/README.md

 ## Features

-In this simulation, a vehicle (square) is equipped with a camera and a raydar (ray-dar).
-Both are infused with random white noise as an attempt to replicate real-world sensor noise, and the task is to localize the cube.
+In this simulation, a vehicle <span style="color:grey">(grey square)</span>. is equipped with a camera and a raydar (ray-dar).
+Both are infused with additive Gaussian noise as an attempt to replicate real-world sensor noise.

+The task is to use various methods, such as Kalman Filter and its derivative, to try and localize the vehicle.
+THe <span style="color:cyan">cyan square</span> indicated the estimated pose (x,y,theta) of the vehicle.

 The basic movements are:

-* `Left, Right button`: steer
+* `Left, Right button`: steer left/right
 * `Up button` to accelerate in the positive direction
 * `Down button` to accelerate in the negative direction
+* `n` to reset the predicted pose
+* `l` to switch between editting mode and simulating mode
 * `Space` to brake
 * `Enter` to randomly spawn obstacles of random sizes, can be drag around